Winter 2026 - 3 Credit Hours

 - The use of generative AI tools, such as ChatGPT, UM-GPT, and other similar technologies in this class are explicitly forbidden.

 - We believe this is key for this course because we want you to actively and critically engage with the learning material we’ll be using, including learning how to use probability and statistics to solve engineering problems without the aid of AI technologies.
-Artificial Intelligence cannot do this learning for you.
+Artificial Intelligence can not do this learning for you.

 - All violations will be penalized and reported to the University’s Academic Integrity Board (AIB) with no exceptions.